Skip to content

 After a first episode, most clinicians continue antidepressants for six to twelve months after symptoms resolve, then reassess.
 After multiple episodes, longer maintenance is often recommended.
 The decision is individual and is made with a prescriber.

-What is the FDA boxed warning?
+What's the FDA boxed warning?

 All antidepressants carry an FDA boxed warning for increased risk of suicidal thoughts in children, adolescents, and young adults up to age 25, especially in the first weeks of starting or changing a medication.
 Any new or worsening suicidal thoughts during this period are a reason to call a prescriber the same day.